Overview of Key Features¶

 - Load from S3 data sources and local files using Snowflake web interface or command line client.

-- Snowpipe — load continuously from an internal (i.e. Snowflake) or external (i.e. S3 or Azure) stage using REST endpoints and Snowflake-provided compute resources.
+- Load continuously from an internal (i.e. Snowflake) or external (i.e. S3 or Azure) stage using Snowflake-provided compute resources.